wp-hooks/generator/readme.md

 # wp-hooks-generator

-Generates a list of WordPress actions and filters from code and outputs them in machine-readable JSON format.
+Generates a JSON representation of the WordPress actions and filters in your code.
 Can be used with WordPress plugins, themes, and core.

 Note: If you just want the hook files without generating them yourself, use the following packages instead: